Texas Mental Health Resources

 Three Specific Ways TXMHR is Addressing Mental Health Needs

 1. Support Groups - An important part of improving mental health is connecting regularly with others who face similar challenges.
-Texas Mental Health Resources is making connections across the state and creating a web of MindCare support groups that will make these important regular interfaces available and accessible.
+Texas Mental Health Resources is partnering with organizations across the state, creating a web of MindCare support groups that are making these important regular interfaces available and accessible.
 We would be grateful for an opportunity to start a new group in your city.

 2. Health Care Assistance - Access to affordable health care and medications is critical to sustained mental health, yet so many across our state are struggling with managing these costs.
 Texas Mental Health Resources provides financial assistance for those needing help with navigating the expense of medications and mental health care.